youtube/cobalt/cobalt/doc/docker_build.md

 The `docker-compose.yml` contains the currently defined experimental build configurations.
 Edit or add new `service` entries as needed, to build custom configurations.

+## Pre-built images

+Note: Pre-built images from a public container registry are not yet available.

 ## Troubleshooting